 Fanuc Versions are Recommended!
 A few Machines were built with Odd-Ball DOS / Windows P.C. & Apple-Mac P.C.
 Controls, Avoid Them!!!
 Note That most Strippit 30-Ton Mechanical Press-Drives were Built with a Filtered Oil-Lube System for their Crankshaft, Ram, and Bearings, and these Items Last Forever.
 However, Amada Mechanical Press-Drives are Greased, and tend to Need a Very Expensive Rebuild and Replacement of their Press-Drive Bearings & Crankshaft Items every few Years.

 FC1250M Machines.
-Strippit's Heavy-Duty Punch Machine, sort of a replacement for Ancient FC1250/45, yet was Rated at only 33 Punching Tons like "S" Machines.
+Strippit's Heavy-Duty Punch Machine, sort of replacement for Ancient FC1250/45, yet Rated at 33 Punching Tons like "S" Machines.
 Made in Mechanical & Hydraulic Ram Versions, I prefer Mechanical.
-"M" Machines are Basically "S" Machines with a "Thick-Turret" Option to use Amada Long-Tooling.
+"M" Machines are Basically "S" Machines with "Thick-Turret" Option to use Amada Long-Tooling.
 Plasma-Cutting & Laser-Cutting Options available.
 Very Good Machines, Recommended!

-FC1000R and FC1250R were Updated to become the "XP"s (Extended Performance) Machines.
-Pretty much Same Machines, only Speeded-Up.
-Fanuc Versions are Quite Good Machines, but Avoid P.C.
+FC1000R & FC1250R R's were later Updated to become "XP"s (Extended Performance) Machines.
+Same Machines only Speeded-Up.
+Fanuc Versions were Good Machines, but Avoid P.C.
 Control Versions!
-Good Machines when new, but now Very Hard to Fix P.C.
-"Controls" when they break as most "Control" Circuit Boards ("PAC" & "Motion") & Apple MAC Parts are "Not Available"!
-AVOID!
+Good Machines when new, but are Light-Duty Machines that are wearing-out.
+Very Hard to Fix P.C.
+Controls as most "Control" Circuit Boards ("PAC" & "Motion") & Apple MAC Parts are "Not Available"!
+AVOID!!!